YUGESHKARAN/MySQL-RAG/README.md

 ## 💬 Example Usage

-- **Natural Language Query:**
+- 🗣️ **Natural Language Query:**
-  "Show me all students with attendance below 75% in March."
+   - "Show me all students with attendance below 75% in March."
-- **Chatbot Output:**
+- 📥 **Chatbot Output:**
-  Returns a table/list based on your database records.
+   - Returns a table/list based on your database records.
+   -  Confirms update and shows the modified record.

-- **Database Modification:**
+- ✏️ **Database Modification:**
-  "Update attendance for John Doe to 85% in Mathematics."
+   - "Update attendance for John Doe to 85% in Mathematics."
-- **Chatbot Output:**
-  Confirms update and shows the modified record.

 ## 🧠 Model Details